chog1/conor.h-Practical-Application-1/README.md

 9. **Evaluation**
    - the overal acceptance rate is 56.84%
+   - The largest portion of coupons distributed were for Coffee House

    ** Investigating the Bar Coupons**:
    - The acceptance rate of bar coupons is 41.00%